minvws/nl-covid19-data-dashboard/docs/ci.md

 - Run a typescript type check for each package
 - Run the unit tests

-Whenever a merge happens to either the master of develop branch a github action will trigger an Azure build pipeline.
+Whenever a merge happens to either the master or develop branch, a github action will trigger an Azure build pipeline.
 These actions are located in the `.github/workflows` directory in the repository.
 `infra-develop.yml` runs when a merge to develop occurs, `infra.yml` runs